Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Anisotropic Clothes Shaders.md

 **DetailMask:** This texture used for adding DetailGlossMap masks.
 R - Detail Mask 1, G - Detail Mask 2.
 The black parts are not affected, leave empty if you don't need detail bumps.
 Linear colorspace.

-**DetailGlossMap:** Grayscale height map (bump map).
-Same as vanilla.
-The shader automatically generates and blends normal from it.
-UV scaling controlled by DetailUV.
-Masked by DetailMask R channel.
-The strength is controlled by DetailNormalMapScale
+**DetailGlossMap:** Grayscale detail map.
+Used as height map for normals (DetailNormalMapScale), also used in glossiness and metallic layers (DetailGlossScale, DetailMetallicScale).

-**DetailGlossMap2:** Grayscale height map (bump map).
-Same as vanilla.
-The shader automatically generates and blends normal from it.
-UV scaling controlled by DetailUV2.
-Masked by DetailMask G channel.
-The strength is controlled by DetailNormalMapScale2
+**DetailGlossMap2:** Grayscale detail map.
+Used as height map for normals (DetailNormalMapScale), also used in glossiness and metallic layers (DetailGlossScale, DetailMetallicScale).

 **MetallicGlossMap:** Packed Map.
 R - MetallicMap, G-Emission, B-Roughness.
 Can be leaved empty in most cases.